Insurance 101

 The more you know about the basics of insurance — how it works, coverage types, how much you need — the more clarity you’ll have.
 You’ll make more educated choices about what’s best for you and your family.

-Put simply, if you were to pass away, life insurance will help protect your loved ones financially.
-There are two primary types of life insurance — term or permanent.
+Put simply, if you were to pass away, life insurance would help protect your loved ones financially.
+There are two primary types of life insurance: term or permanent.
 The most common is term life insurance, where the insurance protection lasts for a set period — typically 10 to 30 years.

 Get an instant quote

 Disability insurance replaces a percentage of your regular income if you’re too sick or injured to work.
-It covers things like serious accidents and a variety of medical conditions, like heart disease, stroke, cancer, diabetes, lupus, and multiple sclerosis.
-It can also supplement short-term and long-term disability coverage that you may have through your employer.
-And employers can offer disability insurance that helps their employees get back to work sooner.
+It generally covers things like serious accidents and a variety of covered medical conditions, like heart disease, stroke, cancer, diabetes, lupus, and multiple sclerosis.
+Some employers may offer disability insurance with features that actually help employees get back to work sooner.
+Individual policies can also be purchased for standalone coverage or to supplement short-term and long-term disability coverage that you may have through your employer.

 Get an instant quote